Codelif/nsedata/README.md

  - Get Live Stock Price.
 ## Usage

-In the following paragraphs, I am going to describe how you can get and use Scrapeasy for your own projects.
+In the following paragraphs, I am going to describe how you can get and use nse-data for your own projects.

 ###  Getting it
 To download nse-data, either fork this github repo or simply use Pypi via pip.